-Zinc Flake Coatings
+Zinc Flake Coating

 Zinc flake coatings offer a high corrosion protection system using combinations of specialised base and top coats for exacting bulk components.
 It is applied using the so called dip spin process.